 In England and Wales, Rape Crisis specialised in the care of women and girls for many years; however, some Rape Crisis centres now also offer specific support for men.
 All centres will be able to give you details of the right support group for your gender.

 Being a survivor

 We try to talk about people who have experienced rape and sexual assault as survivors, rather than as victims.
-This is important because using the word 'survivor' defines you by what you experienced, rather than by who you are.
+This is important because using the word 'survivor' defines you by who you are, rather than by what you have experienced.
 'Survivor' is a forward-looking, positive word.
 'Victim' implies you are vulnerable.
 Using positive language about yourself can affect the way you think about yourself.

 What can I do for my friend who has been raped or sexually assaulted?

 The most important thing to do when someone tells you they have been raped or sexually assaulted is to listen to them.
 Believe them.
 Most allegations of rape and sexual assault are true.